 Breaking The Cycle: How To Recognize And Overcome Trauma Bonding

 Healthy bonds are based on mutual respect, trust, and vulnerability when forming connections with other people.
-Bonds like that are usually indicative of healthy relationships and personal growth.
-Trauma bonding is a complex attachment often based on manipulation, controlling behavior, and abuse.
-Trauma bonding can adversely affect an individual’s mental and emotional health through an unhealthy attachment to someone causing them harm.
+Bonds like this are usually characterized by overall positive feelings, and they’re indicative of healthy relationships and personal growth.
+Trauma bonding is a complex attachment often based on the abuser’s behaviors of manipulation, control, and power, which is obtained through psychological abuse, violence, and/or sexual abuse.
+Trauma bonding is common in abusive relationships, and it can adversely affect an individual’s mental and emotional health through an unhealthy attachment to someone causing them harm.

-Learning more about what trauma bonding is, its characteristics, how trauma bonds compare to healthy bonds, and strategies for breaking free of trauma bonds can help individuals cultivate positive relationships and rid themselves of unhealthy patterns.
+This article features information about what trauma bonding is, its characteristics, how trauma bonds compare to healthy bonds, and strategies for how to break traumatic bonds can help individuals cultivate positive intimate relationships and rid themselves of unhealthy emotional attachments.
+We’ll also offer resources for individuals who would like to seek mental health support for signs of trauma-bonding.

 There are many potential effects of a trauma bond.
 Because each person is unique and different experiences shape bonds, the effects of a trauma bond won’t be the same for everyone.
 However, many individuals with trauma bonds have noted an impact on their mental health and relationships.
 Others may experience related mental health disorders like depression, anxiety, and Post-Traumatic Stress Disorder (PTSD).

 One important trait of a trauma bond is the potential development of associated mental disorders like anxiety, depression, or PTSD.
 Anxiety and depression may be situational based on the emotional turmoil of the trauma bond.
-Individuals can develop PTSD after repeated exposure to abusive or traumatizing situations.
-Trauma-bonded individuals may have low self-esteem or negative self-worth that makes it challenging to leave a difficult situation.
+Individuals can develop PTSD after repeated exposure to abusive behaviors or traumatizing situations.
+Trauma-bonded individuals may have mental health issues, such as low self-esteem or negative self-worth, that make it challenging to leave a difficult situation.

-Additionally, being in a relationship that is constantly in turmoil can lead to emotional exhaustion or increased anxiety.
+Additionally, being in a relationship that is constantly in turmoil can lead to emotional exhaustion, increased anxiety, and an increased risk of intimate partner violence.
 Time explains how these repeated traumas can impact individuals physiologically, saying, “When the brain is under severe threat, it immediately changes the way it processes information and starts to prioritize rapid responses.”
 Regular neural pathways get “short-circuited,” according to professor of psychiatry Dr. Eric Hollander, and your ability to judge things logically – from a risk/reward standpoint – is deeply impaired.
 Instead, the information you receive travels through the emotional centers of the brain and rely on that sensory input, which can cause deep emotional connections even when the person to whom we are bonded is not a positive influence in our lives, making it very difficult to leave that situation.
 Understanding how the brain responds to trauma can be an important healing step for trauma bonds.

 Healing from a trauma bond takes time, but recognizing the effects can be important in developing strategies to overcome it.
 Trauma bonds' negative impacts on mental health and relationships are significant but can be mitigated with the right support.

 Trauma bonding is highly personal and complex, so each person's root cause is likely different.
-However, some potential root causes can include childhood experiences, past trauma, or societal factors.
-There are also common abuse cycles that typically result in trauma bonding.
+However, some potential reasons that a trauma bond develops can include childhood experiences, past abusive relationships, and societal factors.
+There are also common stages of trauma bonding, called abuse cycles, that are typical of these abusive situations.

 - The abuser establishes a positive relationship with the victim.